Last updated on November 17th, 2023 at 05:42 am

 The Costa Rican people are truly welcoming, and warm.
 They are proud of their country and are eager to share their culture and customs with visitors.
 When you visit Costa Rica, take the time to interact with the locals and be exposed to their way of life.
 It’s a great way to truly understand what Costa Rica is known for and why it’s such a popular destination.

 The Costa Rican culture is also known for its commitment to environmental sustainability.
-The country has made significant strides in protecting its natural resources and biodiversity, making it one of the most eco-friendly countries in the world.
+The country has made significant strides in protecting its natural resources and biodiversity, making it one of the most eco-friendly countries in the world to visit.
 This dedication to sustainability has earned Costa Rica a reputation as a leader in environmental conservation and a model for other countries to follow.

 What is Costa Rican Coffee all about?